Table of Contents

 - Lost Wages โ If you must take time off work (or go on bed rest), you can claim compensation for your lost income.

-- Pain And Suffering โ The emotional distress, anxiety, and worry about your unborn baby also factor into your settlement.
-If the accident caused you mental or emotional stress, you can also receive compensation for that.
+- Pain and Suffering โ The emotional distress, anxiety, and worry about your unborn baby also factor into your settlement.
+If the accident caused you mental or emotional stress, you can also include that in your claim.

 Want a better idea of how much your personal injury case is worth?
-Fill out our โDo I Have A Case?โ form today.
+Consult our attorneys.
 Our car accident lawyers will assess your situation and calculate an approximate value for your settlement based on the details of your incident.

 Is There A Time Limit For Filing A Car Accident Lawsuit?